w3f/w3f-education/docs/Rust/section2/safe-math.md

 ### Saturated Operations

-Saturating a number simply limits it to its numeric bound.
-For example, adding to `u32::MAX` would simply just limit itself to `u32::MAX`:
+Saturating a number limits it to its numeric bound.
+For example, adding to `u32::MAX` would simply limit itself to `u32::MAX`:

 ```rust
   #[test]